y-scope/yscope-log-viewer/README.md

 ![Open feature requests][feature-requests-shield]
 ![CLP on Zulip][zulip-shield]

-`yscope-log-viewer` is a tool that can be used to view log files that were compressed using [CLP][clp-repo]'s IR stream format.
-It also supports viewing JSON logs.
-The viewer can be used to navigate the log file, filter by log level, view the logs with syntax highlights and generate direct links to specific log events.
+`yscope-log-viewer` is a tool that can be used to view log files.
+It currently supports [CLP][clp-repo]'s compressed log files (IR streams) and JSON log files.
+The viewer can be used to navigate the log file, filter by log level, view the logs with syntax highlighting, and generate direct links to specific log events.

 See the [features in development](#features-in-development) section for upcoming features.